 Alejandro Escovedo Bio

-Escovedo and company take some mighty big swings here.
+Escovedo and The Burn Something Beautiful Band, as they fondly refer to themselves, took some mighty big swings.
 At once a celebration of the rock and roll life, a contemplation on mortality, and the healing power of love, Burn Something Beautiful connects repeatedly with Escovedo’s soulful heart and voice at its core.
-Recorded in April at Portland’s Type Foundry studio, the project coalesced with the help of an esteemed group of musicians who give the album a genuine band feel.
-They include guitarist Kurt Bloch (The Fastbacks), drummer John Moen (The Decemberists), vocalists Corin Tucker (Sleater-Kinney) and Kelly Hogan (Neko Case, The Flat Fie) as well as saxophonist Steve Berlin (Los Lobos).
+Recorded at Portland’s Type Foundry studio, the project coalesced with the help of an esteemed group of musicians who give the album a genuine band feel.
+They include guitarist Kurt Bloch (The Fastbacks), drummer John Moen (The Decemberists), vocalists Corin Tucker (Sleater-Kinney) and Kelly Hogan (Neko Case, The Flat Five) as well as saxophonist Steve Berlin (Los Lobos).
+The record took Escovedo and three incarnations of bands on a year-long journey across the US and Europe.
+He will release a new record on Yep Roc later this year.

 “You just do your good work, and people care,” Alejandro says.
 “I always believed, when I was a kid, that if you worked hard, you would find fulfillment.
 I think I got a lot of that from my father and my brothers.
 A working musician is all I ever wanted to be.
 Hard work, stay true to what you want to do, and then eventually someone would notice for that very reason.”